Treatment Effectiveness in Older People with Substance Problems

 In the future, older people need to be enrolled in trials of pharmacological agents and psychosocial interventions.
 Combinations of treatments need further study so that findings can inform improved decision making or the mechanism of action.
 Longer term study may lead to recommendations for the utilization of specific interventions and the development of appropriate treatment programmes so that service models can evolve collaboratively with a choice of input.

-Professor Ilana B Crome
+by Professor Ilana B Crome

 Rao RT, Crome I, Crome P. et al. Substance misuse in older people: an information guide.
 Cross faculty report, older persons’ substance misuse working group.
 London: The Royal College of Psychiatrists, 2015.
 Available https://www.rcpsych.ac.uk/pdf/Substance%20misuse%20in%20Older%20People_an%20information%20guide.pdf